frederic-perez/AmE-dictionary/data/idioms.md

 __shrinking violet__ Someone who is very shy and not assertive. _I am not exactly a shrinking violet, but I don’t have the guts to say what you said to her._
 __shut (one’s) mouth__
 __shut down__ _San Antonio shut down Utah for its fourth straight road victory._
+__shut the front door__ _slang_ An exclamation of surprise or disbelief, used as a minced oath of the vulgar phrase “shut the fuck up.”
 __shuteye__ _n_ _slang_ :three: (shut-eye) Sleep.
 (Usually qualified with words like “some,” “a little,” “a bit of,” etc.) _Hey, it’s late.
 We should catch some shuteye so we’re not exhausted tomorrow._ _I could use about another hour of shut-eye._ _I’m going for some shut-eye._
 __shy away__ _v_ :two: __1__ To retreat out of a sense of shyness: _The deer poked its head out from the bushes and then shied away when it saw me._ __2__ To avoid doing something, especially out of caution or anxiety: _The company shied away from giving raises this year._
 __shy of (something)__ :two::hammer::astonished: _Just shy of its highest mark._